Openstack: Some first steps (revisited with Opentofu)

 region = "corporario"

-}However, in Openstack, one standard way to configure this is using environment variables - If we use those environment variables, we can skip that configuration for the Openstack provider.
+}However, in Openstack, one standard way to configure all kind of clients (cli, python, this provider, etc.) is using environment variables - If we use those environment variables, we can skip that configuration for the Openstack provider.

 export OS_USERNAME="admin"